 Test Air Leakage Rate.
 With a fully charged air system (typically 125 psi), turn off the engine, release the service brake, and time the air pressure drop.
 The loss rate should be less than two psi in one minute for single vehicles and less than three psi in one minute for combination vehicles.
 Then apply 90 psi or more with the brake pedal.
-After the initial pressure drop, if the air pressure falls more than three psi in one minute for single vehicles), the air loss rate is too much.
+After the initial pressure drop, if the air pressure falls more than three psi in one minute for single vehicles (more than four psi for combination vehicles), the air loss rate is too much.
 Check for air leaks and fix before driving the vehicle.
 Otherwise, you could lose your brakes while driving.

-Step 7 Final Air Brake Check
+• Step 7 Final Air Brake Check